-You’re going to have several months to complete your dissertation, but without a sense of organization you can run into a lot of trouble pretty quickly.
+You’re going to have several months to complete your dissertation unless you make a use of buying dissertation, but without a sense of organization you can run into a lot of trouble pretty quickly.
 Taking your final deadline, work backwards creating a detailed plan which includes milestones and due dates.
 Account for time off or unexpected hurdles which are bound to come up.

 When you select a topic for your research you should aim to choose something that is interesting and original.
 You can always build on another’s work, but you should aim to explore new areas or take someone else’s work further.
 Narrow your topic until you are dealing with a manageable, specific idea.

 Most of your work should be based on academic research you do at the library.
 Your sources may come from online databases and physical materials such as books or journals.
 Aim to use sources that are no more than three years old since this is most likely to be current.
 If you have any questions about where to look, speak with the reference librarian to get started.